Search for Important Questions

 2. What is a sentence?
 How many types of sentences are there?
 Explain.

-2. What is the difference between Human Rights and Fundamental Rights?
+1. Distinguish between Human Rights and Fundamental Rights.

 1. Write a note on media and human rights.